Dalgety plc: Spillers-flour and animal feeds

 At the end of 1978 Dalgety raised a total of $125 million by a rights issue to existing shareholders and through a ten-year borrowing facility arranged by Lazard Brothers and it launched a bid for Spillers, a flour milling, bread, pet food and animal feeds business.
 The planned takeover was strongly defended and an agreement between parties not settled until a year later.
 Spillers closed 23 bakeries with the loss of 8,000 jobs and sold 13 of its plants to Ranks Hovis McDougall.

 Martin-Brower

 In 1979 Dalgety also bought one of the world's largest distributors of frozen, dry and refrigerated foods and packaging materials for the fast food industry, Martin-Brower of USA, supplier of Ray Kroc's first paper napkins and distributor of McDonald's products.

-According to an interview published in September 1979 by the New York Times Dalgety had made itself USA's second largest processor of frozen foods behind United Brands.
+According to an interview published in September 1979 by The New York Times, Dalgety had made itself the USA's second largest processor of frozen foods, behind United Brands.

-By 1979 The shift to the Northern Hemisphere was nearing completion.
-22 per cent of Dalgety's business was in North America and 35 per cent in Britain.
+By 1979 the shift to the Northern Hemisphere was nearing completion; 22 per cent of Dalgety's business was in North America and 35 per cent in Britain.